Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Building Security and Safety

 Students, visitors, and volunteers must sign in each time they come to the ECLL and will be admitted by staff through the hallway security doors.
-Each classroom has a child check-in procedure, and classroom doors can be locked from the inside if further safety measures are needed.
+Each classroom has a child check-in procedure, and classroom doors can be locked if further safety measures are needed.

 Tobacco Free policy